Unboxed-Software/solana-course/content/cpi.md

 ## Completed the lab?

-Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=ade5d386-809f-42c2-80eb-a6c04c471f53)!
+Push your code to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=ade5d386-809f-42c2-80eb-a6c04c471f53)!